dstackai/dstack/docs/docs/reference/server/config.yml.md

     Using private subnets assumes that both the `dstack` server and users can access the configured VPC's private subnets.
     Additionally, private subnets must have outbound internet connectivity provided by NAT Gateway, Transit Gateway, or other mechanism.

+??? info "OS images"
+    By default, `dstack` uses its own [AMI :material-arrow-top-right-thin:{ .external }](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) optimized for `dstack`.
+    To use your own or other third-party images, set the `os_images` property:

+    ```yaml
+    projects:
+      - name: main
+        backends:
+          - type: aws
+            creds:
+              type: default

+            os_images:
+              cpu:
+                name: my-ami-for-cpu-instances
+                owner: self
+                user: dstack
+              nvidia:
+                name: 'Some ThirdParty CUDA image'
+                owner: 123456789012
+                user: ubuntu
+    ```

+    Here, both `cpu` and `nvidia` properties are optional, but if the property is not set, you won´t be able to use the corresponding instance types.

+    The `name` is an AMI name.
+    The `owner` is either an AWS account ID (a 12-digit number) or a special value `self` indicating the current account.
+    The `user` specifies an OS user for instance provisioning.

+    !!! info "Image requirements"
+        * SSH server listening on port 22
+        * `user` with passwordless sudo access
+        * Docker is installed
+        * (For NVIDIA instances) NVIDIA/CUDA drivers are installed

 #### Azure

 There are two ways to configure Azure: using a client secret or using the default credentials.